OpenDSA/OpenDSA/RST/source/Glossary.rst

    instance
       A specific selection of values for the parameters to a problem.
       In other words, a specific set of inputs to a problem.

+   internal node
+      In a tree, any node that has at least one non-empty :term:`child` is an  internal node.

    inversion
       A measure of how disordered a series of values is.
 For each